Variable Costing: Definition, Example, and How to Calculate It

 Types of Variable Costing

-1. Direct Materials are the costs of raw materials that are directly used in producing a product.
-Examples include wood for furniture, steel for cars, and fabric for clothing.
-These costs fluctuate based on the production volume and are integral to calculating the cost of goods manufactured.
+1. Direct Materials are raw materials directly used to create a product, such as wood for furniture, steel for cars, or fabric for clothing.
+These costs change with production volume.

-4. Variable Selling Costs are expenses that change based on the sales volume.
-Examples include sales commissions, shipping expenses, and promotional discounts offered to customers.
-These costs directly impact the profitability of products sold.
+4. Variable Selling Costs are expenses that change with sales volume, including sales commissions, shipping fees, and promotional discounts.

-5. Variable Administrative Costs include expenses related to administrative activities that vary with business operations.
-Examples are temporary staffing costs and travel expenses for sales meetings.
-These costs may fluctuate depending on the administrative support needed during different business cycles.
+5. Variable Administrative Costs are admin expenses that vary with business activity, such as temporary staffing and travel for sales meetings.

 The Function of Variable Costing